Cpptz/jgrapht/REPORT.md

 The complexity does not change due to adding exceptions.
 When calculating complexity, the function evaluates the

 exception essentially as a return statement.
-With regards to the complexity, it does not matter if execution ends on a
+With regards to the complexity, return statements increases complexity

-return statement or an exception.
+by one, which is why we add +1 when calculating it by hand.
+The same holds true for exceptions, a function that only

+throws an exception will have complexity 1.

 When catching an exception using try{} catch{} will increase complexity by one due to the try statement as it holds